openraildata/td-trust-example-elixir/README.md

 For this reason, this example does not use durable subscriptions currently.
-In order to use them, you would need to pass additional headers when connecting using Mammoth, and when creating the subscription.
+In order to use them, you would need to pass additional headers when connecting using Barytherium, and when creating the subscription.

 See [here](https://wiki.openraildata.com/index.php?title=About_the_Network_Rail_feeds#Durable_subscriptions_via_STOMP)
 for more information.